KIGNet: Physics-Motivated Multi-Graph Representation Learning for Explainable Jet Tagging: Discussion

+KIGNet achieves the highest macro-averaged classification accuracy among all compared models at 95.07\%, surpassing ParT and outperforming ParticleNet, P-CNN, and PFN by progressively larger margins.
+On macro-AUC, KIGNet (96.61\%) trails the four literature baselines while still improving over the PCN baseline (93.43\%).
+This inversion reflects a structural difference in training objective and architecture: the attention-based models are trained on the full 100M-jet JetClass dataset with richer input representations and are optimized for ranking, which directly maximizes AUC.
+KIGNet, by contrast, is trained on a 1\% subset (1M jets) with a cross-entropy classification objective; its Lund-plane inductive bias encodes physical priors that compensate for the reduced training data and produce a decisive accuracy advantage, while the AUC gap reflects the ranking-versus-classification trade-off inherent to these different training regimes.

-The ablation studies demonstrate complementarity among kinematic variables while revealing individual contributions.
-Starting from the 92.49\% baseline (16-dimensional particle features only), adding any single kinematic variable provides consistent gains: $\Delta$ reaches 93.47\% (+0.98\%), $z$ achieves 93.45\% (+0.96\%), while $k_T$ and $m^2$ yield 93.04\% and 93.07\%.
-The similar performance of $\Delta$ and $z$ suggests both capture jet opening angle information through different formulations: $\Delta$ measures geometric separation directly while $z$ encodes momentum sharing that correlates with angular structure.
-When combining two features, the gains become non-linear, jumping to 94.46--94.61\% rather than averaging single-feature improvements.
-The strongest pairs are $(k_T, m^2)$ at 94.61\% and $(\Delta, m^2)$ at 94.58\%, indicating mass information provides complementary discriminative power when combined with momentum or angular features.
-Interestingly, the $(z, m^2)$ pair underperforms at 93.35\%, barely exceeding single-feature baselines.
-This suggests redundancy: both encode mass-energy relationships, with $z$ capturing energy sharing through momentum fractions and $m^2$ measuring invariant mass directly.
-Moving to three-feature configurations, performance consistently exceeds 94\%, with $(\Delta, z, m^2)$ reaching 94.65\%, only 0.02\% below the full model.
-The $(\Delta, k_T, z)$ combination achieves 94.37\%, indicating that excluding mass costs more performance than excluding any other variable.
-This hierarchy suggests $m^2$ provides discriminative power not fully captured by angular and momentum features, consistent with its role in heavy-flavor identification where quark rest masses become non-negligible.
-The four-branch E-PCN achieves 94.67\%, a 0.02\% gain over the best three-feature configuration, representing the cumulative effect of all kinematic variables.
-The Conv1D learns to weight representations adaptively rather than equally, explaining why simple concatenation or averaging would underperform.
-Overall, the ablation confirms that performance scales with the number of kinematic channels: one feature gives approximately 93\%, two give approximately 94.5\%, three give approximately 94.6\%, and four reach 94.67\%.
-This progression validates the multi-graph design philosophy: each kinematic variable contributes information that cannot be reconstructed from others, and encoding jet splitting kinematics through parallel graph representations provides complementary discriminative power.
+\paragraph{Ablation Insights.} The ablation studies confirm complementarity among kinematic variables.
+The $(z, m^2)$ pair underperforms at 93.35\%, barely exceeding single-feature baselines because both encode mass-energy relationships, with $z$ capturing energy sharing through momentum fractions and $m^2$ measuring invariant mass directly.
+Excluding $z$ from three-feature configurations costs more performance than excluding any other variable, indicating that $m^2$ provides discriminative power not fully captured by angular and momentum features.
+The 1D Conv layer learns to weight representations adaptively rather than equally, explaining why simple concatenation or averaging would underperform.
+Overall, performance scales with the number of kinematic channels: one feature $\approx$93\%, two features $\approx$94.5\%, three features $\approx$94.6\%, and four features 95.07\%.